TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers

 We evaluated our proposed TransformerG2G model on six different dynamic graph benchmarks with varying evolutionary dynamics.
 The specific graph dataset descriptions are shown in Table~\ref{tab:benchmark_table}.

-\textbf{Stochastic Block Model (SBM) dataset\footnote{\url{https://github.com/IBM/EvolveGCN/tree/master/data}}}: It is generated using the Stochastic Block Model (SBM) model.
-The first snapshot of the dynamic graph is generated to have three equal-sized communities with in-block probability 0.2 and cross-block probability 0.01.
-To generate subsequent graphs, it randomly picks 10-20 nodes at each timestep and move them to another community.
-The final generated synthetic SBM graph contains 1000 nodes, 4,870,863 edges and 50 timestamps.
+\textbf{Stochastic Block Model (SBM) dataset\footnote{\url{https://github.com/IBM/EvolveGCN/tree/master/data}}}: This dataset is generated by using the Stochastic Block Model (SBM) model.
+Here, the first snapshot is generated so that there are three equal-sized communities with in-block probability 0.2 and a cross-block probability of 0.01.
+Subsequent graph snapshots are generated by randomly picking 10-20 nodes at each time instant and moving them to a different community.
+The SBM dataset consists of 1000 nodes, 4,870,863 edges and 50 timestamps.

-\textbf{Reality Mining dataset\footnote{\url{http://realitycommons.media.mit.edu/realitymining.html}}}: The network contains human contact data among 100 students of the Massachusetts Institute of Technology (MIT); the data was collected with 100 mobile phones over 9 months in 2004.
-Each node represents a student; an edge denotes the physical contact between two nodes.
+\textbf{Reality Mining dataset\footnote{\url{http://realitycommons.media.mit.edu/realitymining.html}}}: The Reality Mining dataset is a human contact network among 100 students of the Massachusetts Institute of Technology (MIT).
+The data was collected using 100 mobile phones over a span of 9 months in 2004.
+In the graph snapshots, each node represents a student and an edge indicates physical contact between two nodes.
 In our experiment, the dataset contains 96 nodes and 1,086,403 undirected edges across 90 timestamps.

-\textbf{UC Irvine messages (UCI) dataset\footnote{\url{http://konect.cc/networks/opsahl-ucsocial/}}}: It contains sent messages between the users of the online student community at the University of California, Irvine.
-The UCI dataset contains 1,899 nodes and 59,835 edges across 88 timestamps (directed graph).
-This dataset too exhibits highly transient dynamics.
+\textbf{UC Irvine messages (UCI) dataset\footnote{\url{http://konect.cc/networks/opsahl-ucsocial/}}}: This dataset contains messages sent between the users of the online student community at the University of California, Irvine.
+Within the UCI dataset, there are 1,899 nodes and 59,835 edges across 88 timestamps, forming a directed graph.
+This dataset exhibits highly transient dynamics.

 \textbf{Slashdot dataset\footnote{\url{http://konect.cc/networks/slashdot-threads/}}}: It is a large-scale social reply network for the technology website Slashdot.
-Nodes represent users and edges correspond to the replies of users.
-The edges are directed and start from the responding user.
-Edges are annotated with the timestamp of the reply.
-The Slashdot dataset contains 50, 824 nodes and 42, 968 edges across 12 timestamps.
+Within this network, the nodes represent users and the edges correspond to the replies of users.
+The edges are directed and originate from the responding user.
+Edges also have the timestamp of the reply.
+The Slashdot dataset contains 50,824 nodes and 42,968 edges over 12 timestamps.

 \textbf{Bitcoin-OTC (Bit-OTC) dataset\footnote{\url{http://snap.stanford.edu/data/soc-sign-bitcoin-otc.html}}}: It is who-trusts-whom network of people who trade using Bitcoin on a platform called Bitcoin OTC.
-The Bit-OTC dataset contains 5,881 nodes and 35,588 edges across 137 timestamps (weighted directed graph).
-This dataset exhibits highly transient dynamics.
+The Bit-OTC dataset has 5,881 nodes and 35,588 edges with 137 timestamps, forming a directed graph.
+This dataset displays highly transient dynamics.